Learn about the holiday of Ramadan and when observances begin for 2017.

 Muslims believe that fasting cleanses the body, and the practice reminds them of the suffering of the poor.

 Beginning at age 12, all Muslims take part in the monthlong dawn-to-sunset fast that is the hallmark of Ramadan.
 Eating and drinking (including water) is prohibited during daylight hours, and the day’s abstinence is offset by a nightly meal known as iftar.
+One traditional meal at iftar is the Kurdish Hot-and-Spicy Red-Lentil Soup.
 Food is often shared with a poor family during Ramadan.

 At the end of the 30-day fast is Eid al-Fitr (Festival of Breaking the Fast), when there is much feasting and celebration.